Paul Gosar

-Paul Anthony Gosar (/ˈɡoʊsɑr/ GOH-sar; born November 27, 1958) is an American politician and former dentist who has served as the U.S. representative for Arizona’s 9th congressional district since 2023, after previously representing the 4th district from 2013 to 2023 and the 1st district from 2011 to 2013.
-A member of the Republican Party, Gosar was first elected to Congress in 2010.
+Paul Anthony Gosar (/ˈɡoʊsɑr/ GOH-sar; born November 27, 1958) is an American politician and former dentist serving in the U.S. House of Representatives since 2011.
+Representing Arizona’s 9th congressional district since 2023, he previously represented the 4th district (2013–2023) and the 1st district (2011–2013).
+He is a member of the Republican Party.

-Often associated with right-wing and populist politics, Gosar has also been described as far-right.
-His beliefs and appearances at events with far-right figures have sparked controversy.
-Gosar opposes the Affordable Care Act, abortion, gun control, and immigration.
-He has been a strong ally of President Donald Trump, and voted to challenge the certification of the 2020 U.S. presidential election.
+Gosar was first elected to Congress in 2010.
+He has been described by some media outlets as a far-right Republican and has drawn controversy over statements associated with conspiracy theories and reported ties to far-right groups.
+A supporter of President Donald Trump, Gosar voted to challenge the certification of the 2020 U.S. presidential election.

-In November 2021, Gosar was formally censured by the U.S. House of Representatives and stripped of his committee assignments on a largely party-line vote, after he posted an anime video on social media with his face superimposed on a character who kills one with Representative Alexandria Ocasio-Cortez's face and attacks one with President Joe Biden's face.
+In November 2021, Gosar was formally censured by the U.S. House of Representatives and stripped of his committee assignments on a largely party-line vote after posting an edited Attack on Titan video depicting a character with his likeness in stylized combat with figures resembling Alexandria Ocasio-Cortez and Joe Biden.
 After Republicans regained the House majority in 2022, Gosar was reinstated to his committee assignments.

-Gosar and David Schweikert have shared the deanship of Arizona's congressional delegation since the death of Rep. Raúl Grijalva on March 13, 2025.
-Should Gosar decide to run for another term in 2026, he will become the sole dean of the delegation.
+Gosar and David Schweikert have shared the deanship of Arizona's congressional delegation since the death of Raúl Grijalva on March 13, 2025.
+Gosar is expected to become the dean of the Arizona delegation by January 2027, as Schweikert is retiring to run for governor in 2026.

 Early life and education

 Gosar was born in Rock Springs, Wyoming, on November 27, 1958.
 He is the eldest of seven sons and three daughters.
-His paternal grandparents were Slovenian and his maternal grandparents were Basque immigrants from Banca, on the French side of the Franco–Spanish border.
+His paternal grandparents were Slovenian, and his maternal grandparents were Basque immigrants from Banca, on the French side of the Franco–Spanish border.
 Gosar was raised in Pinedale, Wyoming, and graduated from Pinedale High School in 1977.
 His parents have been described as devoted Republicans who attended the national conventions for former presidents Richard M. Nixon and Gerald Ford.
 Gosar's brother Pete is a former chairman of the Wyoming Democratic Party and was a candidate for governor of Wyoming in 2010 and 2014.

 In 1981, Gosar received his B.S. degree from Creighton University in Omaha, Nebraska.
 In 1985, he earned his D.D.S. from the Boyne School of Dentistry at Creighton.